anacweeks/anacweeks.github.io/_pages/inprogress.md

 nav: true
 nav_order: 4
 ---
+"Women’s Leadership and the Expansion of Populist Radical Right Party Agendas."
+Accepted, Politics and Governance. (with Rossella Merullo).

 "The Influence of Mental Load Priming on Politicians’ Efficacy and Ambition."
 Working paper (with Anna Helgøy).